sipandstroll/frontend/README.md

 10. As a user, I want an easy to use app, with friendly UI, so I can find what I'm interested in very fast

 ##BACKLOG
-   We used Trello for project management
+   We used Trello for project management.
    We can see our board here: https://trello.com/b/L14Co9nS/mobile-app